waldnzwrld/yarns-loom/yarns/MANUAL.md

 - New `IT (INPUT TRANSPOSE OCTAVES)` setting to apply transposition to MIDI signals received by a part
   - Effectively an octave switch for the controller
   - Ignored when using the step to control arpeggiator movement
+- Parts can filter notes by velocity
+  - Added UI for previously hidden settings `V> (VELOCITY MIN)` and `V< (VELOCITY MAX)`
+  - Present for all layouts except 4V
+  - Output velocity range is scaled to compensate for the restricted range imposed by input filtering

 ### Expanded support for MIDI CC (Control Change) messages
 - The result of a received CC is briefly displayed